Duty of Care

 Organisations or individuals who carry other people's children in cars, vans and other goods vehicles must make sure they use appropriate child car seats (See Types of Child Seats and Choosing and Using Child Car Seats sections of this website for more information) for each child carried until s/he is able to use a seat belt on its own.

-Child restraints are rearward facing baby seats, forward facing child seats, booster seats and booster cushions.
+Child restraints are rearward facing baby seats, forward facing child seats, extended rearward facing seats, booster seats and booster cushions.
 See Types of Child Seats for details.
 Different rules apply in buses/coaches (See the Other Vehicles section).

 If you do not normally carry children, but know that, on occasion, you may need to do so at short notice, consider how you can make arrangements to provide child restraints in such situations.